 Welcome to the website of writer, photographer and documentary filmmaker Sue Carpenter

-Photography - I specialise in travel, lifestyle, portrait and documentary photos to illustrate my articles.
+PHOTOGRAPHY I specialise in travel, lifestyle, portrait and documentary photos.
 My travel photos have been published in newspapers, magazines and books.
-View galleries and order digital images for reproduction
+View galleries and order digital images.

 Stealing Intimacy wins a Gracie!

 The film I worked on with a team of 4 girls during our first GlobalGirl Media UK training has won a coveted 2017 Gracie Award in New York!
 It features the moving testimonies of two girls affected by revenge porn.